Our Story

 but first, they had to walk a Camino side by side.

-In 2016, they chose the Camino del Norte, walking together along Spain’s northern coast.
+In 2016, they chose the Camino del Norte, walking along Spain’s northern coast.

-The Camino became not just the road that had introduced them —
+It became not just the road that had brought them together,

 but the road where they chose one another.